ayoubbajjou/ayoubbajjou/README.md

 ## About me
-I'm a Senior Full Stack Developer PHP / Laravel / Vuejs / Nuxtjs, Alpine And Livewire.
+I'm a Senior Full Stack Developer in PHP / TALL Stacks / Reactjs / Nextjs / Vuejs / Nuxtjs.

 ## Stack I work with